myoupub/myou/prose/m/terms.md

 * We publish information summarized or otherwise derived from our logs, but no information from individual log entries or concerning a single visitor session on the site.
-* We do not engage with or sell information to any third party service, in particular not with any businesses concerned with marketing for third parties, or with advertising delivery, targeting, or tracking.
+* We do not share information with or sell information to any third party.
+Included in "third parties" are, of course, any business concerned with marketing for third parties, or with advertising delivery, targeting, or tracking.

 The primary purpose of our service is communication, and most of the ways for you to submit information are intended to publish the